ajeetraina/openfaas/README.md

 p 55 seconds       0.0.0.0:8085->8080/tcp   visualizer_visualizer_1
 ```

 As shown, it is running on port 8085.
+Open up browser to see the fancy visualizer tool.

 ## Cloning the OpenFaas Repository: